Rosebud Baker: Career

 While working as an actress in independent films and off-Broadway, Baker also worked on the side as a nanny and a waitress.
 She also wrote horoscopes for Elite Daily as Rosey Baker.
 In 2010, Baker appeared as a castmember on Girls Who Like Boys Who Like Boys, a Sundance Channel reality television series based on the lives of four gay men and their female best friends.

 Baker's father later encouraged her to pursue stand-up comedy as a career.
 In 2014, Baker did stand-up for the first time during an open-mic night at a comedy club in Austin, Texas while on a cross-country road trip with a childhood friend.
 Her first performance in New York took place at the Metropolitan Room in Chelsea.
 Early in her comedy career, Baker performed four to five times a night at the LOL Comedy Club in Midtown Manhattan, also frequenting open-mics at various comedy clubs around the city.
 In 2018, she appeared on Just for Laughs's New Faces list, and was featured in the Amazon Prime Video television series Inside Jokes, which showed her journey to the New Faces festival.

 In March 2020, at the beginning of the COVID-19 pandemic, she began hosting Find Your Beach, a biweekly podcast hosted alongside her husband, fellow comedian Andy Haynes.
 Baker's debut comedy special, Whiskey Fists, was produced by All Things Comedy and premiered on Comedy Central's YouTube channel in August 2021, while an album of the special was released through 800 Pound Gorilla Records.
 Also in 2021, Baker became a writer for the HBO Max sketch comedy television series That Damn Michael Che, which earned her nominations for the Writers Guild of America Award for Best Comedy/Variety Sketch Series and the Black Reel Award for Outstanding Writing in a Comedy Series for the episode "Policin'".

 Baker became a writer for Saturday Night Live during its 47th season in February 2022, and appeared in a recurring role on Hulu's comedy-drama series Life & Beth in March 2022.
 She also appeared in the Roku Channel's Will Smith-helmed series This Joka in 2022.
 As of 2022, Baker hosts Devil's Advocate, an All Things Comedy podcast.

+In April 2024, Baker launched her comedy tour, The Kidding Around Tour.
+Her second comedy special, The Mother Lode, was released on Netflix in February 2025.
+She filmed half of it when she was 8 months pregnant and the other half one year after she had given birth to her daughter in October 2023.
+At the start of SNL's 50th season, Baker (who had already been writing on the show for a few years), was named as a writer of its Weekend Update segment.
+After three years with the show, Baker announced her departure from the Saturday Night Live writing team in August 2025.